William L. Bonney: Politics

 Bonney was elected to the Maine House of Representatives in 1914.
 He was the only Republican elected in Sagadahoc County as well as the only Republican representative from the third council district.
 As such, he had sole discresion in selecting the Republican nominee for Executive Councilor from the district.
-Duing his freshman term, Bonney was a member of the insurance committee.
+During his freshman term, Bonney was a member of the insurance committee.
 In 1916, Bonney was reelected and the Republicans took control of the House.
 He ran for speaker and defeated Percival P. Baxter 65 votes to 28 to win the nomination of the Republican caucus.
 He did not run for reelection in 1918 and was succeeded as speaker by Frank G. Farrington, whom Bonney had previously succeeded as principal of Skowhegan Area High School.

 In 1921, Bonney was elected Maine State Treasurer without opposition.
 He was reelected in 1923 and 1925, but term limits kept him from running in 1927.